 We went on a Frugal Friday for half price admission between 2-6 (last ticket sold at 4:30).

 Your admission buys you access to a hay ride, corn maze, hay maze, corn pit, farm animals, pedal go-carts, and tire playground.
-For $3 more you can include the purchase of a pumpkin too.
 Considering I’ve paid $10 alone for access to a corn maze I would say this was a great deal.

 After you purchase your ticket you can board the hay ride that will bring you to the festival.
 The hay ride comes by every few minutes.
 While you’re waiting there is someone to explain some of the things to look for in the corn maze.
 Since we have already visited Lyman Orchards corn maze this fall we chose to forego the corn maze and enjoy all of the other activities.